martinpllu/agent-dev-guide/README.md

 The generated Developer Guide serves as an interface between your agent and your codebase.
 It provides:

 - A structured map of your architecture: code layout, application layers, frameworks and libraries, key standards.
-- A structured set of *development capabilities” that allow your agent to work with the application in a local test environment: interacting with servers, reading logs, running scripts, interactively accessing test data and debugging the app.
+- A structured map of the "development capabilities” that allow your agent to work with the application in a local test environment: interact with servers, read logs, run scripts, interactively access test data and debug the app.
 - Guidance for the agent to continuously improve the documentation as the application evolves.

-The Developer Guide helps give your agent the 'knowledge, eyes and hands’ it needs to develop your application efficiently, autonomously and with a high degree of success.
+The Developer Guide helps give your agent the knowledge it needs to develop your application efficiently, autonomously and with a high degree of success.
 It also highlights any gaps in your architecture or missing development capabilities.
 This helps you identify opportunities for improvement, and gives your agent the context for implementing them.

 ## Safety first!